DiamondLightSource/DosNa/README.md

 ## h5py compatibility

-DosNa also points `dosna.Pool` to `dosna.File` for compatibilities with h5py, allowing the following piece of code to be run with either of libraries:
+DosNa also shadows `dosna.Pool` as `dosna.File` for compatibilities with h5py, allowing the following piece of code to be run with either of libraries:

 ```python
 import numpy as np